hvoecking/telepathy/README.md

 </p>
 <br>

-This is a work in progress, as of now (v0.1.0) only the project structure and CI are setup.
+This is a work in progress, as of now (v0.1.0) only the project structure and CI are set up.

 # Features
 ## App